OpenFn/microservice/README.md

   openfn/microservice:<version>
 ```

-## OpenHIE
+## Instant OpenHIE

-First ensure you have cloned this repository, then from
+First ensure you have cloned this repository, then from the
+[`instant`](https://github.com/openhie/instant) folder (the folder where you'd
-the [`instant`](https://github.com/openhie/instant) folder run the following command:
+typically run your "Instant OpenHIE commands") run the following command:

 ```
 yarn docker:instant init openfnMicroservice --custom-package="<path to this folder>"
 ```

+Test the deployment by posting messages to port `4001`.

 ## Development up and running guide